GoogleChrome/web.dev/src/site/content/en/learn/accessibility/motion/index.md

 <figcaption>On MacOS, a user can set <strong>Reduce motion</strong> in Settings > Accessibility > Display.
 It's up to developers to build products which respect this setting.</figcaption>
 </figure>

 A user may set display preferences to reduce motion.
 With [@prefers-reduced-motion](/prefers-reduced-motion/), you can design a site which respects this preference.

-The @prefers-reduced-motion media query is currently supported by [94.76% of all browsers](https://caniuse.com/prefers-reduced-motion).
+{% BrowserCompat 'css.at-rules.media.prefers-reduced-motion' %}

 {% Codepen {
  user: 'web-dev-codepen-external',